thiebes/DICE/README.md

 [Back to table of contents](table-of-contents)

 # Known issues and limitations
-- Performing OLS fits is unnecessary but was done for comparison purposes.
-It adds a lot of computational time.
-Need to make it optional or eliminate it.
+- The format of data in an imported initial profile for estimation of $CNR_0$ is limited to a single line of comma-separated values.
+Data that do not strictly follow this format will fail.
 - This program only evaluates Gaussian function fits for distribution profiles.
-Could incorporate options of Lorentzian, Voigt, Green's functions, etc.
+Lorentzian, Voigt, Green's function, *etc.* are not considered.
+- Profiles analyzed are 1-dimensional.
-- Non-Fickian diffusion is not analyzed by this program.
+- Non-Fickian diffusion (*e.g.*, subdiffusion) is not considered.
-- Lifetime is currently only modeled as single-exponential.
-In an experimental result with two (or more) very different lifetimes, this could mean that the experimental probability of precision is lower than predicted by the model.
-- The format of data in an imported profile for estimation of CNR is limited to single-line comma-separated values.
-Files that do not strictly follow this format will fail.
-This could be made more versatile.
+- Anisotropic diffusion is not considered.
+- Lifetime is modeled as single-exponential.

 [Back to table of contents](table-of-contents)